DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 6.md

 sidebar_position: 6
 ---

-Previously we have learn about collection, withdraw function and deposit function.
-Right?
-And you know your NFT collection as a giant treasure chest, imagine it's overflowing with unique digital goodies.
-Just like a library full of books, it can be difficult to keep track of how many items you have without counting them.
-Right?
+Just like a library full of books, keeping track of everything can get tricky.
+That's where our new superpower comes in: **getIDs function!**

-So we have one more interesting function which is like a magical counter for your collection.
-It dives inside and counts the number of unique NFTs you've stored
+It dives inside collection and counts all the unique NFTs you've stored in your collection.

 ### **Implementation:**